-Ever since I can recall my memories I have longed to go home.
-A home that over the years has changed many times but always remained to be truly one and only Israel.
+As long as I can recall in my memories, I have longed to go home.
+A home that over the years has changed many times, but it always remained to be truly, one and only, Israel.
 I grew up hearing that my family would one day go to Israel and that that is where I’m from.
-In my young mind, I thought the timeline of such future event would be sooner than it now seems.
+In my young mind, I thought the timeline of such future move would be sooner than it now seems.
 My parents loved each other and were very affectionate towards me always, but I knew they did not love the house they had built.
 As a child I had felt it strongly in their struggle to make it more homey like that of my friends parents.
 It was obvious my parents wanted to move.
 America didn’t seem to want us and to remain back there was no longer a healthy option.
-I had begged my mom to go to Israel as I ran after the Israeli woman from the Israeli Consulate who had come all the way to our home’s gate begging my mom to move to Israel instead of America.
+I had beseeched my mom to go to Israel as I ran after the Israeli woman from the Israeli Consulate, who had come all the way to our home’s gate begging my mom to move to Israel instead of America.
 I didn’t want America.
 I wanted to go home to Israel.
 I knew and felt that going to America will be the biggest challenge of our lives, and it was proved to be so.

 Sometime later, my mom found a telephone number of the immigration services in Washington DC and called them.
 My siblings and I watched her in awe as she spoke to the people on the other line in DC.
-Our mom had revealed that our father too wants to go to America.
+That was the moment when our mom had revealed that our father too wants to go to America.
 I never disobeyed my parents.
 Their words and ways, to me, were the rule of law, and I followed without rebelling.
-Soon after, we moved to United States and the reality of “America” began to sink in.
-In the first month or so, I was driving with my parents to a school that I were to attend to finish middle school.
+Soon after, we moved to the United States and the reality of “America” began to sink in.
+In the first month or so, I was driving with my parents to a school that I were to attend in order to finish middle school.
 My parents and I were completely silent.
 I was thinking of how the first weeks of American life was nothing short of a bizarre nightmare.
 The translator should have kept his mouth shut in the silence, however, he uttered a famous phrase that has been engraved in my heart so deeply that a thousand years would not be able to uproot it.
 He said, “You see those green trees, they are not dollars.
 Money does not grow on trees.”
-When we came home that day, my parents had a complete blank face on.
-I had never seen them like that before, but I was happy that our family had a small corner in German Drive in the ghetto area so that we could kick start our knew lives.
-Little did I knew that the years that would follow and before I would graduate college, we would call more streets our homes than the fingers on my right hand.
+When we came home that day, my parents had an utter blank face.
+I had never seen them like that before, but I was happy that our family had a small corner in German Drive, a ghetto area, where we could kickstart our new lives.
+Little did I knew that the years that would follow and before I would graduate college, we would call ‘Home” more streets than the fingers on my right hand.

-May every heart that is breaking right be comforted by loving kindles of my G-d.
+May every heart that is breaking right be comforted by loving kindness of my G-d.
 May mercy of G-d always be over America, and may we treat everyone with dignity and humanity.
 May every child know a loving home and affection of parents.
-May every women be comforted by her partner.
-May every men draw bravery and courage from his partner.
+May every woman be comforted by her partner.
+May every man draw bravery and courage from his partner.
 And may family values uphold a higher standard than that of selfishness and convenience.